How to Select Visible Cells in Excel (5 Quick Tricks)

 using filter feature to hide some rows

-• Select the whole dataset and press CTRL + SHIFT + * on your keyboard.
-It’ll select only the visible cells.
+• Select the whole dataset and press CTRL + SHIFT + * on your keyboard to select only the visible cells.

 pressing CTRL+SHIFT and asterisk button to select visible cells in Excel

-• Now use the copy-paste feature to see the result.
+• Use the copy-paste technique to see the result.

 pasting selected visible cells in Excel

-• Move to the Developer tab, then click the Visual Basic button in the Code group.
+• Click the Visual Basic button in the Code group.

 navigating to developer tab

-It launches the Microsoft Visual Basic for Applications window.
+The Microsoft Visual Basic for Applications window opens.

 inserting new code module